kent-rasmussen/azt/docs/NEXT_GENERATION.md

-# A→Z+T 2.0
+# A-Z+T 2.0

-It occurs to me that A→Z+T could be superseded by a superior modeling of the card sorting process on a client-server model.
+It occurs to me that A-Z+T could be superseded by a superior modeling of the card sorting process on a client-server model.

 Such a model would probably need to happen in javascript, at least on the client side, with a web server (either in python or javascript, I assume) running perhaps on a raspberry pi.